Lakeport Auto Movies

 Lakeport Auto Movies Drive-In is a drive-in movie theater located on Soda Bay Road in Lakeport, California.

 History and description

 The Lakeport Auto Movies drive-in theater was built in 1972 and opened for business in 1974.
 It features a "large lot" accompanied by a red, mixed-use warehouse that contains a snack bar and public restrooms.
 On March 9, 2020 it was announced that Lakeport Auto Movies and the accompanying Lakeport Cinema 5 would be closed "for the foreseeable future" due to the COVID-19 pandemic.
 The theaters were reopened on May 21, 2020.
-As of June 2020 Lakeport Auto Movies was owned by Scott Lotter.
+As of June 2020 Lakeport Auto Movies was owned by John Tegtmeier.

 Reception

 Lakeport Auto Movies was included in The Manual's 7 "Coolest Drive-In Movie Theaters in the U.S."